Low Back Pain

 Chronic where pain lasts longer than 12 weeks

-For acute pain, there are two events that cause it:
+For Acute LBP, there are two events that cause it:

-2. Too much too soon - where you loaded your muscle without progressively overloading it, like moving day where a person who doesn’t normally exercise moves heavy boxes for 12 hours straight and has overloaded the muscle.
-We can prevent this with consistent strength training 2-3 times weekly, slowly adding challenges in load and duration.
-And have lots of people helping you move :)
+2) Too Much Too Soon: where you loaded your muscle without progressively overloading it, like moving day where a person who doesn’t normally exercise carries heavy boxes for 12 hours straight and has overloaded the muscle.

-The good news with trauma and too much too soon injuries is that most bodies heal within normal tissue healing times.
+The good news with Trauma and Too Much Too Soon injuries is that most bodies heal within normal tissue healing times.
 Muscles heal within 3-6 weeks, bones heal within 6-8 weeks, and joints within 12-18 months.
-You can lightly load healing tissue around the 7 day mark, but most likely you can begin simple movements within a couple days (like the exercises pictured below).
+You can lightly load healing tissue around the 7 day mark, but most likely you can begin simple movements within a couple days (examples of simple exercises pictured below).

 Chronic LBP is a little different.